pimutils/vdirsyncer/docs/api.rst

 - ``collections``: Optional, a comma-separated list of collections to synchronize.
 If this parameter is omitted, it is assumed the storages are already directly pointing to one collection each.
+Specifying a collection multiple times won't make vdirsyncer sync that collection more than once.

   Furthermore, there are the special values ``from a`` and ``from b``, which tell vdirsyncer to try autodiscovery on a specific storage::

       collections = from b,foo,bar  # all in storage b + "foo" + "bar"
-      collections = from b,from a  # all in both storages
+      collections = from b,from a  # all in storage a + all in storage b

 - ``conflict_resolution``: Optional, define how conflicts should be handled.
 A conflict occurs when one item changed on both sides since the last sync.